-GRAP 20Related Party Disclosure The objective of this Standard is to ensure that a Municipality's financial statements contains the disclosures necessary to draw attention to the possibility that its financial position and surplus or deficit may have been affected by the existence of related parties and by transactions and outstanding balances with such parties.1 April 2019GRAP 32Service Concession Arrangements: Grantor The objective of this Standard is to prescribe the accounting for service concession arrangements by the grantor and a public entity.UnknownGRAP 34Separate Financial Statements entities, joint ventures and associates when an entity prepares separate financial statements.UnknownGRAP 35Consolidated Financial Statements The objective of this Standard is to prescribe the accounting and disclosure requirements for investments in controlled entities, joint ventures and associates when an entity prepares separate financial statements.UnknownGRAP 35Consolidated Financial Statements The objective of this Standard is to establish principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities.
-No significant impact is expected as the Municipality does notUnknown REFERENCE TOPIC EFFECTIVE DATE The objective of this Standard is to prescribe the accounting for service concession arrangements by the grantor and a public entity.No significant impact is expected as no such transactions or events are expected in the foreseeable future.UnknownGRAP 34Separate Financial Statements GRAP 20 The objective of this Standard is to ensure that a Municipality's financial statements contains the disclosures necessary to draw attention to the possibility that its financial position and surplus or deficit may have been affected by the existence of related parties and by transactions and outstanding balances with such parties.
+REFERENCE TOPIC EFFECTIVE DATE GRAP 20 Related Party Disclosure The objective of this Standard is to ensure that a Municipality's financial statements contains the disclosures necessary to draw attention to the possibility that its financial position and surplus or deficit may have been affected by the existence of related parties and by transactions and outstanding balances with such parties.
 The Municipality resolved to adopt some of the disclosure requirements as per GRAP 20.
-The information is therefore The objective of this Standard is to prescribe the accounting and disclosure requirements for investments in controlled entities, joint ventures and associates when an entity prepares separate financial statements.No significant impact is expected as the Municipality has no investments in any entitiesUnknownGRAP 35Consolidated Financial Statements The objective of this Standard is to establish principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities.UnknownNo significant impact is expected as the Municipality does notNo significant impact is expected as the Municipality does not GRAP 32 The objective of this Standard is to prescribe the accounting for service concession arrangements by the grantor and a public entity.
-No significant impact is expected as no such transactions or The objective of this Standard is to establish principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities.
-No significant impact is expected as the Municipality does not GRAP 34 The objective of this Standard is to prescribe the accounting and disclosure requirements for investments in controlled entities, joint ventures and associates when an entity prepares separate financial statements.
-No significant impact is expected as the Municipality has no GRAP 35 The objective of this Standard is to establish principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities.
-2013 -12- 1
+The information is therefore 1 April 2019 included in the financial statements.
+GRAP 32 Service Concession Arrangements: Grantor The objective of this Standard is to prescribe the accounting for service concession arrangements by the grantor and a public entity.
+No significant impact is expected as no such transactions or Unknown events are expected in the foreseeable future.
+GRAP 34 Separate Financial Statements The objective of this Standard is to prescribe the accounting and disclosure requirements for investments in controlled entities, joint ventures and associates when an entity prepares separate financial statements.
+Unknown No significant impact is expected as the Municipality has no investments in any entities GRAP 35 Consolidated Financial Statements The objective of this Standard is to establish principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities.
+Unknown No significant impact is expected as the Municipality does not control any entities.